nvdaes/nvdaL10n/readme.md

 # Support for translations in NVDA and the add-on template

-This repository is intended to be used as a submodule for [NVDA](https://github.com/nvaccess/nvda) and the [add-on template](https://github.com/nvaccess/addonTemplate).
+This repository is intended to support translations for [NVDA](https://github.com/nvaccess/nvda) and add-ons using the [add-on template](https://github.com/nvaccess/addonTemplate).

 ## Available Commands